 In the tradition of Thornton Wilder, Rebel Haunt’s plays link the immediate with the eternal.
 Artistic director Sarah Dixon calls her approach Micro-Epic Theatre, a method she’s applied to several of her innovative productions, including The Middle of Winter (2006), Rebel Haunt (2007), Home Stand Still (2008), Robotic Feeling (2009), The Dark (2010), Match Girl (2010), Entschuldigung (2011), Hometown (2011/12/13), Scavenger Heart (2011/12), The Venosta Radio Hour (2013/14) and Moonfall (2014).
 She and Julia Siedlanowska have worked together in a variety of productions over the years, and they share the bond of artists who have repeatedly braved the stage in all its fearsome wonder.
 Julia is a BC based actor/director.
 She graduated with a BA in acting, with honours, from the University of Wales.
 She is currently working as a company apprentice at the Pacific Theatre.

-In 2015 I took part an audience interactive roaming performance as part of the Vancouver Cherry Blossom Festival.
-In addition to playing Cherry, a tree-spirit fairy that ran wildly through the festival with her partner Blossom (Claire Love-Wilson) I also had the opportunity to create a movement piece in collaboration with “hfour,” a company which creates immersive experiences through lighting.
-The combination of music, lighting, and live, site-specific performance reminded me of my love for collaborating with artists of different disciplines to create a unique and electrifying experience.
+In 2015 Julia took part an audience interactive roaming performance as part of the Vancouver Cherry Blossom Festival.
+In addition to playing Cherry, a tree-spirit fairy that ran wildly through the festival with her partner Blossom (Claire Love-Wilson) she also had the opportunity to create a movement piece in collaboration with “hfour,” a company which creates immersive experiences through lighting.
+The combination of music, lighting, and live, site-specific performance reminded her of her love for collaborating with artists of different disciplines to create a unique and electrifying experience.

 Vancouver Polish Theatre